jduss4/cookie-exchange/README.md

 Baker+
 ```

 Run `./cookies.rb` to run the script!
-It will return a list of pairs of people followed by a bunch of email content templates you may use, and then any people without matches will be listed at the bottom.
+It will return a bunch of email content templates you may use, and then any people without matches will be listed at the bottom.